-Nobody gets into business for themselves to work pro bono.
-Still, unfortunately, this seems to happen far too often, with business owners feeling obligated to pay down all costs and reinvest any extra into their business before drawing a meaningful wage for themselves.
+The fact is, however, that this tends to occur far too frequently, with business owners feeling forced to pay down all bills and reinvest any excess into their organisation before extracting a meaningful paycheck for themselves.

-- When your labour is part of the goods or service
+- When your work is incorporated into a product or service

-Not all business owners are actively working in the business.
-So when should they get paid?
+Not all business owners are involved in the day-to-day operations of the company.
+So, when should they be compensated?

-Other business owners may work full time in the business and therefore require an income for living.
+Other business owners may work full-time in the company and hence require a living wage.

-There’s often more to it than just the ‘when’.
-You also need to consider: ‘Why should I pay myself?’
-‘How should I pay myself?’ and ‘What amount should I pay myself’.
+There’s usually more to it than the ‘when.’
+You should also address the question, “Why should I pay myself?”
+‘How should I compensate myself?’ says the narrator.
+‘How much should I pay myself?’ and ‘How much should I pay myself?’

 Why should you pay yourself?

-There may be many more on both counts, but here are the major considerations for and against so you can work out how best to define your personal situation.
+There are likely to be many more on both counts, but here are the basic arguments for and against so you can figure out how to best define your own scenario.

 Considerations for paying yourself:

-- The business gets used to paying for you, so if you want to leave the business, step back or get a replacement, it doesn’t end up becoming a new expense that has to be found.
+- The company gets accustomed to paying for you, which means that if you decide to leave the company, take a step back, or find a successor, it won’t end up becoming a new expense that will need to be discovered.

 Considerations against paying yourself: